jazzband/django-debug-toolbar/README.rst

    * ``INTERCEPT_REDIRECTS``

-     If set to True (default), the debug toolbar will show an intermediate page upon redirect so you can view any debug information prior to redirecting.
+     If set to True, the debug toolbar will show an intermediate page upon redirect so you can view any debug information prior to redirecting.
 This page will provide a link to the redirect destination you can follow when ready.
-If set to False, redirects will proceed as normal.
+If set to False (default), redirects will proceed as normal.

    * ``SHOW_TOOLBAR_CALLBACK``